jacobrosenthal/fernvale-osx-codeless/README.md

 #fernvale-osx

-Fernvale (Mediatek) OSX serial driver source.
-The device shows up at as /dev/tty.usbmodem1410 for me.
-I haven't had success usb loading yet so I can't say for sure the drivers are fully working, but the board acts just like it does under linux with the udev changes.
-Also I've altered the match for an Arduino serial interface which worked perfectly.
-Timing may be an issue. @thesourcerer8 added make test which uses hub-ctrl which doesn’t appear to have an OSX equivalent.
+Fernvale (Mediatek) OSX codeless drivers.
+The device shows up at as /dev/tty.usbmodem1410 and /dev/cu.usbmodem1410 for me.
+You MUST use the /dev/cu.usbmodem1410 interface when loading [fernly](https://github.com/xobs/fernly)

 ##install
 You need to disable signing which became mandatory at some point recently